Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Introduction

 The paper is organized as follows.
-Section~\ref{sec:methodology} describes the model architecture and training procedure.
-Section~\ref{sec:results} presents results and examines the physical content of the learned decomposition.
-Section~\ref{sec:conclusion} summarizes our findings and discusses limitations and future directions.
+Section~\ref{sec:methodology} describes the dataset, modular architecture, and alternating training procedure.
+Section~\ref{sec:results} benchmarks interpolation and extrapolation performance against representative ML approaches, analyzes the learned branches, and uses physics-based mass models as references for derived-quantity diagnostics.
+Section~\ref{sec:conclusion} summarizes the scope, limitations, and possible extensions of the approach.